piyueh/totero/README.md

 These features are under development:

-1. Changing the columns to displayed
-2. Selecting a collection and showing documents in this collection
+1. Selecting a collection and showing documents in this collection
-3. Poping up a window to show the detail information of a selected document
+2. Poping up a window to show the detail information of a selected document
-4. Searching
+3. Searching
-5. A toolbar and a status bar
+4. A toolbar and a status bar
-6. Exporting to a bibtex file or a clipboard.
+5. Exporting to a bibtex file or a clipboard.

 The following features are in the plan but probably won't be finished in the near
 future: